 - Traditional Surrogacy—the egg from a surrogate is fertilized by a partner or donor sperm.

-Gay couples planning to build a family through fertility treatments will meet with their physician to discuss the details of using an egg donor, who provides the eggs, as well as a gestational carrier (surrogate), who will carry the pregnancy.
+Gay couples and individuals planning to build a family through fertility treatments will meet with their physician to discuss the details of using an egg donor, who provides the eggs, as well as a gestational carrier (surrogate), who will carry the pregnancy.
 The eggs can be fertilized with the sperm of one or both partners.

 Some clinics are able to combine the sperm of each partner with separate batches of the donors eggs.
 This could result in twins, each with the same biological mother, but separate dads.
 If only one child is born, a DNA test will be needed to determine which donor is the father.
 One of the partners’ female relatives (e.g. a sister) could serve as the egg donor; her eggs would then be fertilized by the sperm of the other partner.
 In this way, the child would be biologically related to both men.